nileshyadavme/Credi-Card-Validator/README.md

 Provides clear output of whether the credit card number is valid or not

 ## ⛩️ How to use
-🔸 Clone the repository or download the source code
+🔸 Clone the repository or download the source code.</br>
-🔸 Compile the program using your preferred C++
+🔸 Compile the program using your preferred C++ compiler.
-    compiler.
 </br>
-🔸Run the program
+🔸Run the program</br>
 🔸Enter a credit card number to validate or provide the path to a CSV file containing credit card numbers The program will output whether each credit card number is valid or not.